cglavin50/linkedin-crawler/README.md

 **DB**
 - Start designing SQL DB, want sorting options later so that makes it easier (plus need more SQL experience)
+- Using PostgreSQL as, in theory if this were to scale, there would be a relatively high number of writes as people mark their data as completed, search for more jobs, etc. Additionally, there wouldn't be a high read-load, as they come in batches and need minimal sorting.
 - Going to start with a local deployment, could like to use some sort of cloud offering later (switch isn't that hard)
 - Attributes: title, remote, link, location, company, companyPage, completed.
-Maybe unique ID as well.
+Maybe unique ID as well (could be hash of title+company).
+Also look into pay, date posted as attributes for future development